Your favorite band has a new single? It might be AI

 Earlier this year, an AI-generated song was uploaded to the page of Uncle Tupelo, Wilco singer Jeff Tweedy's former band.
 The same happened to electro-pop artist Sophie, who died in 2021.
 And the country music singer Blaze Foley, who died in 1989, had his Spotify page vandalized with AI songs.

-"This is by no means a new problem," said Charley Kiefer, who heads digital account strategy at the music label Secretly Canadian, which released Here We Go Magic's albums.
+"This is by no means a new problem," said Charley Kiefer, who heads global digital strategy at the distribution arm of Secretly Canadian, the label which released Here We Go Magic's albums.
 "But it's one that's likely to become increasingly prevalent without remediation from both plug and play distributors and DSPs," he said, referring to digital service providers like Spotify.

 Targeting dormant bands with AI songs to 'collect some pennies'